benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 ### Pi-Hole vs AdGuard Home

-**Edit (2021-11-04):** Since originally publishing this post, I've swapped out AdGuard Home for Pi-Hole + Cloudflared.
-While ultimately you could be happy with either, and this guide continues to work for both, I ended up preferring AdGuard Home for a number of reasons:
+**Edit (2021-11-04):** Since originally publishing this post, I've swapped out [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) for Pi-Hole + Cloudflared, and haven't looked back.
+While the functionality is largely comperable at this point, and ultimately you could be happy with either, I ended up preferring AdGuard Home for a number of reasons:

 * **A more modern stack** - PHP + dnsmasq vs. Go and React
 * **Admin experience** - a sleeker web interface with fewer knobs and dials to endlessly tinker with.
 * **One less point of failure** - Native DoH support meant I could eliminate cloudflared, while still using Cloudflare Teams as my upstream resolver.
 * **Config as code** - Settings are contained in a single YAML file that I could version and more easily deploy with Ansible.

-Pi-Hole has been around for longer and has a more established community, so again, you could be happy with either, but I've updated this post to reflect that since originally written, I now prefer AdGuard Home.
-With that, let's get on to the setup:
+Pi-Hole has been around for longer and has a more established community, so again, you could be happy with either, but I've updated this post to reflect that since originally written, I now personally prefer and generally recomend AdGuard Home.
+With that, let's get on to the setup (which continues to work for both):

 ### Docker Compose